tcassanelli/pyoof/docs/index.rst

 After execution the command line will show first the observation properties and the progress of the least squares minimization.The key ``order_max`` is the maximum Zernike circle polynomial coefficients order to be fitted in the process.
 It starts from the polynomial order one until order ``order_max``.
 If ``fit_previous=True``, then the algorithm will use coefficients from the previous order (:math:`n`) as the initial coefficients for the next order (:math:`n+1`), this feature is **strongly** recommended.
 The key ``verbose`` prints relevant information about the least squares minimization package (`~scipy.optimize.least_squares`).
 The ``box_factor`` and ``resolution`` are necessary to perform a good FFT2 (more information about this will be updated).

-The `~pyoof` package will generate a directory called `pyoof_out/name-000/`, where `name` is the name of the fits file used.
+The `~pyoof` package will generate a directory called `pyoof_out/name-000/`, where `name` is the name of the FITS file used.
 The directory will contain:

 * `beam_data.csv`: Corresponds to the observed power pattern as a flat array.
 * `corr_n#.csv`: Correlation matrix evaluated at the last residual from the least squares minimization, order `#`.